immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28862 - [SC - Insight] Static MIN_CHANGE threshold and lack of relativ....md

 # Static MIN_CHANGE threshold and lack of relative checks in BorrowerOperations.sol allow insignificant dust debt amounts to persist in CDPs

-Submitted on Wed Feb 28 2024 22:53:58 GMT-0400 (Atlantic Standard Time) by @cheatcode for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 29th 2024 at 04:53:58 UTC by @cheatcode for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28862